NEW: HERA Ovarian Cancer Infographic

 - Unexplained vaginal bleeding

 Any woman may have these symptoms for reasons not related to ovarian cancer.
 However, if these symptoms are new and unusual and persist daily for more than two weeks, a woman should see her doctor, preferably a gynecologist, and should ask about ovarian cancer.
-A transvaginal ultrasound and CA125 blood test may be necessary.
+A transvaginal ultrasound, pelvic/rectal exam, and CA125 blood test may be necessary.
 If ovarian cancer is suspected, see a gynecologic oncologist immediately.
 (Source: Ovarian Cancer Research Fund)

 95% of patients with ovarian cancer report symptoms, most commonly: